DataFire/Integrations/integrations/generated/callfire/README.md

 #### Input
 * input `object`
-  * fields `string`: Limit fields received in response.
-E.g. fields: id, name or fields items (id, name), see more at [partial response](https://developers.callfire.com/docs.html#partial-response) page.
-  * limit `integer`: To set the maximum number of records to return in a paged list response.
-The default is 100
-  * offset `integer`: Offset to the start of a given page.
-The default is 0.
-Check [pagination](https://developers.callfire.com/docs.html#pagination) page for more information about pagination in CallFire API.
   * id `array`: List of Text ids to search for, if ids specified other query params ignored
   * campaignId `integer`: An id of a campaign, queries for texts inside a particular campaign.
 Specify null to list texts of all campaigns or 0 for a default campaign
   * batchId `integer`: An Id of a contact batch, queries for texts which are used in the particular contact batch